nedasvi/notion-mcp-server-remote/README.md

 All credits goes to https://github.com/vakharwalad23/google-mcp-remote and since it was taken as an example and Claude 4 Sonnet was prompted to make Remote MCP server for Notion based on it

+> ⚠️ **SECURITY WARNING**: Do not use someone else's deployed instance of this server as it requires access to your Slack workspace and personal data.
+Always deploy your own instance to maintain control over your data and API access.

 ## Overview

 This project provides: